Use the quicklinks below to jump to the desired section regarding transport in and around Amphawa.

-In Amphawa, minibuses to Victory Monument depart from a clearly marked roadside stand on Phrachaset Road just east of the town centre.
+In Amphawa, minibuses depart for Bangkok from a clearly marked roadside stand on Phrachaset Road just east of the town centre.
 These run from 05:15 to 18:00 (20:00 on weekends) and also cost 80 baht.

-Minibuses to Victory Monument can also be caught from the bus station near Mae Khlong market (at the corner of Rattan Witthi Road and Ratpasit Road) in Samut Songkhram.
-These cost 70 baht and depart hourly throughout the day in either direction.
+Minibuses to Bangkok can also be caught from the bus station near Mae Khlong market (at the corner of Rattan Witthi Road and Ratpasit Road) in Samut Songkhram.
 Other buses and minibuses heading onwards to regional destinations like Petchaburi, Hua Hin and Ratchaburi can also be caught here.

 If all of the other options sound too daunting, a taxi can take you all the way to Amphawa from the centre of Bangkok for around 1,500 baht, depending on your bartering skills.